Coflnet/Blog/src/pages/transparancy.md

 What about that?
 That basically proves our system is better than his.
 Which is a fantastic argument when getting new customers.

 ### He sells the code
-Nothing wrong with that either, as long as he tells the buyer that it is licenced under the `AGPL-3`.
+Nothing wrong with that either, as long as he tells the buyer that it is licensed under the `AGPL-3`.
 That will also require him to mention that we wrote it.

 ### We get bought
 Not a lot changes either.
-The licencensing of the existing code is still `AGPL-3`.
+The licensing of the existing code is still `AGPL-3`.
-With audacity recently being bought up and a questionable licencing agreement being made we put some consideration into this.
+With audacity recently being bought up and a questionable licensing agreement being made we put some consideration into this.
 We belive in retaining ownership and partnering with others to accomplish something else is the better way to go.
-Both parties are motivated to accomplish a common goal and not to screw each other over in a licencing agreement.
+Both parties are motivated to accomplish a common goal and not to screw each other over in a licensing agreement.

 ## Speaking of partnering
 If you are or want to develop something but lack the expertise to publish it feel free to contact us.